gabriel-aplok/gabriel-aplok/README.md

-# Hi there, I'm Gabriel Lima! 👋 | Full-Stack, Game Developer & Tech Tinkerer
+# Hi there, I'm Gabriel Lima! 👋

 Welcome to my GitHub profile.
 I'm a **passionate full-stack developer and minecraft mod developer** dedicated to crafting innovative, high-quality, and enjoyable experiences.
 My journey spans from scalable web applications to immersive game development and Minecraft mods and add-ons.